A* (A-Star) Pathfinding

 Why it matters for robotics

-A* is the canonical robotics algorithm taught in every robotics course — from school programs to IIT classes.
-Understanding A* is the gateway to D*, RRT, and modern motion planners.
+A* is the canonical pathfinding algorithm taught in essentially every robotics and AI course worldwide.
+Understanding it — and precisely why the heuristic must be admissible — is the gateway to D*, RRT, and every modern motion planner.

 See also

-Ask R2 Co-pilot anything you didn't understand about A* (A-Star) Pathfinding in Robotics — Complete Guide.
+Ask R2 Co-pilot anything you didn't understand about A* (A-Star) Pathfinding.
 It'll explain it plainly.

 Keep going